JesseTNRoberts/Old-Blog/_posts/2022-11-16-The-Chiasm.md

 #### What about data?

 The authors mentioned above have a link to a dataset they curated which contains true, borderline, and false chiasmi.
 The dataset can be found [here](http://stp.lingfil.uu.se/~marie/chiasme.htm).
+I'm going to download the dataset and add it to this repository [here]().

+Thanks for the dataset!
+If it weren't for people like the authors of the above paper, who are doing foundational research in the field of linguistics, computer scientists like me (not a linguist) couldn't contribute!